ActioPtyLtd/datapipes-pipescript/README.md

 ![DOMs](http://yuml.me/diagram/scruffy/class/[note:%20DOMs%20are%20immutable%20objects%20that%20flow%20through%20Pipes%20and%20Tasks%20{bg:cornsilk}],%20,%20[DOM]++-successful%2Ffailed>[DataSet],%20[DOM]++-events%20*>[Events],%20[DOM]++-child%20*>[DOM])

 ### Tasks
 The function of a Task is to consume DOMs and produce further DOMs.
 They may or may not perform side-effects before producing further DOMs.
+You can say Tasks *react* on external events captured in data structures we have labeled DOMs.

+Tasks at a high level can be of either extract, transform or load type:

+* Extractors - query DataSources to create a stream of data
+* Transformers - transform the incoming stream of data
+* Loaders - push the incoming stream of data to DataSources

+Tasks also have a lifecycle of the following:

+* initialisation
+* consumption and production of DOMs
+* completion

+Therefore it is not unreasonable to assume Tasks capture private state.
+This makes [Actors](https://en.wikipedia.org/wiki/Actor_model) a great fit to model them in a concurrent setting.

 ### DataSets
 DataSets are hierarchical data structures used by DataPipes internally.
 Elements of the data structure can be accessed using expressions within tasks.
 DataSets can be defined by the following data types: